 Publications and Working Papers

-The Demand for AI Skills in the Labor Market, Labour Economics
+The Demand for AI Skills in the Labor Market, in Labour Economics

 with José Azar (IESE), Mireia Giné (IESE), Sampsa Samila (IESE), and Bledi Taska (Burning Glass)